muktharamesh20/61040-portfolio/assignments/assignment1.md

 1. School: Studying together, keeping together deadlines, planning classes together
 2. Sports: Finding local areas to play, Practicing with friends, finding right equipment
 3. Time management: Dealing with school, clubs, social events, internships, and sleep.
-4. Music: learning, playing, and making music
+4. Guitar: learning, playing, and making music
 5. Internships: Keeping track of deadlines, what you've applied to, prepearing for OA's/Interviews
 6. Travelling: Finding places to go, planning with other people
 7. Clothing/Style: Finding the right clothes for you
 8. Friendships: figuring out what activities to do, when everyone is free
 9. 3d printing: Finding/creating models, using a 3D printer
-10. Safety: All types of safety when you go out
+10. Safety: Specifically when you go out

 ### Final Domains
 1. School: I'm at MIT, and I want to get as much out of it as I can before I leave.
 I want to get good grades, and make sure that I'm actually learning instead of just learning at a surface level.
 I notice that I do better with studying when I'm with friends, and I also notice that I often recheck class deadlines (which are spread out through a bunch of websites) to make sure I never miss any.
 I actually make a doc at the beginning of each semester which condenses the syllabus of each class into the grading scheme, the attendance policy, the lateness policy, and when deadlines generally are just to make it easier to check and track later in the semester.